felias-fogg/SoftI2CMaster/README.md

 with devices, there are situations when it is not applicable:
 * the I2C pins SDA/SCL are in use already for other purposes,
 * the code shall run on an ATtiny processor with 1 MHz on arbitrary pins,
-* you are short on memory (flash and RAM).
+* you are short on memory (flash and RAM), or

-If you simply want to access I2C devices from a MCU, there are easier ways.
+* you do not want to use the implicitly enabled pull-up resistors because your devices are run with 3 volts.

 I adapted [Peter Fleury's I2C software library](http://homepage.hispeed.ch/peterfleury/avr-software.html) that is written in AVR assembler, extremely light weight (just 250